 Pumping and Expressing Milk

-The course also covers the basics of expressing and pumping breast milk.
-Stacey discusses the differences between manual, electric and hospital grade pumps.
+The course also covers the basics of expressing and pumping breast milk, and the differences between manual, electric and hospital grade pumps.

-Stacey also talks about the importance of storing milk properly and what the guidelines you should be following.
+Thhe importance of storing milk properly and what the current guidelines you should be following are.

 If you are like me and a stay at home mom or a mom that works from home then this should be sufficient.